 |Restore the ecological vitality of our forests, meadows and rivers, and the landscape’s resilience to natural disturbances like fire and flood;||Support the growth of vibrant rural communities that sustain—and are sustained by—the healthy natural landscapes that surround them.|

 NSP is a partnership of five organizations: the Feather River Land Trust, the Sierra Business Council, The Nature Conservancy, the Truckee Donner Land Trust, and the Trust for Public Land.
-Resources Legacy Fund—a non-profit 501c(3) organization based in Sacramento—serves as our fiscal sponsor.
+Community Initiatives—a non-profit 501c(3) organization based in San Francisco—serves as our fiscal sponsor.
 All donations to NSP are tax-deductible to the full extent of the law.